JonathanMoreno14/Android-Course-Materials/README.md

 # Android-Course-Materials
-This repository consist of Android Sample apps and additional sources for a class I will be teaching on Android Programming at The University of Texas at Arlington.
+This repository consist of Android Sample apps and additional sources for a class I teach on Android Programming at The University of Texas at Arlington.
 The Sample apps where created to show theory with application

-The course Structure will consist of Android Levels
+The course Structure consist of Android Levels 1 - 3

+The student will utilize development tools such as Android Studio, Git (Version Control), and an introduction of the project structure.
+Along with Android Studio the student will create, build , and publish Android applications on the Google Play Store.

 ## Android Programming Level 1
-Consist of familiarizing the student with the development tools such as Android Studio, Git (Version Control), and an introduction of the project structure.
-Along with Android Studio the student will create, build , and publish a simple calculator Android application on the Google Play Store.

 #### Topics Covered
 *Structure*